Ada-Developers-Academy/primers/node.md

   - Single-threaded
   - Non-blocking
   - Server-side JavaScript

+To better understand the non-blocking, event-driven nature of node checkout this awesome [article] that breaks it down.

 Node.js uses the event-driven I/O and handles it with an Event Loop.
 Event Loop is a construct that waits for and dispatches events or messages in a program.
+For the visual learners view the diagram below: